Office of the Ombudsman

 Who is Scotiabank's Ombudsman?

-Scotiabank’s Ombudsman is Katherine Kennedy.
-She has worked at Scotiabank for over 35 years in increasingly senior roles across a wide variety of areas, including customer concerns resolution, retail banking and channel operations.
+Scotiabank’s Ombudsman is Robert Fraser.
+He has worked in increasingly senior roles across a wide variety of areas, including customer concerns resolution, retail banking, advice solutions, and compliance.

 How Can the Office of the Ombudsman Help?

 If your issue has not been resolved by the first two steps in Scotiabank’s Complaint Resolution Process, you may submit your complaint in writing to Scotiabank’s Office of the Ombudsman.
 All communication with our office will be kept confidential.

 Please explain exactly what happened, including the dates of events, the names of any employees involved and copies of all relevant documents.
 It would also be helpful if you tell us what you would like us to do for you.